-If you live in Southwestern British Columbia, no doubt you’ll remember your first encounter with the Arbutus.
-It makes quite a captivating first impression, and with its multiple trunks, peeling red bark, and rhododendron like leaves, this is a tree that compels you to look skyward at its twisting limbs!
+If you live in Southwestern British Columbia, no doubt you’ll remember your first encounter with the arbutus.
+It makes a captivating first impression, and with its multiple trunks, peeling red bark, and rhododendron like leaves, this is a tree that compels you to look skyward at its twisting limbs!

-There is also a blight that has begun to afflict the Arbutus more frequently.
-It’s a normally occurring fungus called Neofusicoccum Arbuti, and it can cause limbs to die and blister or simply make the tree vulnerable to extreme heat.
+There is also a blight that has begun to afflict the arbutus more frequently.
+It’s a normally occurring fungus called Neofusicoccum arbuti, and it can cause limbs to die and blister or simply make the tree vulnerable to extreme heat.
 If you pay close attention, you can see evidence of its presence on many healthy trees, but then there are the trees that don’t survive it.
-It’s uncertain as to whether or not this problem will expand, but it has unquestionably been contributing to the general decline of the Arbutus population.
+It’s uncertain whether or not this problem will expand, but it has unquestionably been contributing to the general decline of the arbutus population.

 In my travels, I’ve already made of acquaintance of more than a few, and I’m always on the lookout for more.
-There’s even B.C.’s record tree, which calls nearby Nanoose Bay its home, and that’s just a twenty minute drive from where I live.
-I’ll need to get permission from a local woodlot owner just to see it, and that’s a tale that I hope to be telling you someday.
-The hunt for the next champion Arbutus continues!
+There’s even British Columbia’s largest specimen to see, which calls nearby Nanoose Bay its home, just a twenty minute drive from where I live.
+That’s a tale that I hope to be telling you someday.
+Meanwhile, the hunt for the next champion arbutus continues!